Sachin19/mucoco/README.md

 ## License

-The source code licensed under the MIT license, which you can find in the LICENSE.md file
+The source code is licensed under the MIT license, which you can find in the LICENSE.md file